Policies

 19.3 The grounds for exemption from the obligation to perform shall apply from the moment the impediment occurs or, if notification is not made in time, from the moment of notification.
 If the affected party fails to give notice, it shall be liable for compensation for damage that could otherwise have been avoided.

-19.6 If the grounds for release from the obligation to perform persist for a period of more than 6 (six) weeks, either party shall be entitled to terminate this Contract by giving written notice to ITA PARATUS to all other parties to this Contract.
+19.6 If the grounds for release from the obligation to perform persist for a period of more than 6 (six) weeks, either party shall be entitled to terminate this Agreement by giving written notice to Internet Technologies Angola, S.A. to all other parties to this Agreement.

 19.7 Each party may retain what it has received by virtue of the performance of the contract prior to its termination in accordance with this clause.
 Each party must account to the other for any unjust enrichment resulting from this performance.
 Payment of the final balance must be made in good time, but always within 30 (thirty) days of request.
 Calculation of the amounts due shall, as far as possible, be carried out in accordance with the guidelines set out in the Price List.